 Community Residencies have grown from relationships that took root through our creation of new work.
 Through partnerships with youth development programs that connect their participants to the classics and our Main Stage productions, these residencies provide artistic forums to nourish youth voices.
 We plug our Teaching Artists and Main Stage performers into a variety of settings to help cultivate and showcase the creativity of at-risk youth in the Bay Area.

-Our 2008 production of Twelfth Night offered intriguing avenues for exploring identity and gender through the expansive lens of Shakespeare’s most profound romantic comedy.
+As with 2007's Lear Project, our 2008 production of Twelfth Night offered intriguing avenues for exploring identity and gender through the expansive lens of Shakespeare’s most profound romantic comedy.
 As with last fall’s Lear Project, this venture allowed us to deepen community partnerships while integrating participants and community relationships into the life of our organization.
 We offered artist-led residencies through after-school programs for youth from Oakland's Skyline High School, a long-time Artistic Learning residency partner.
 Teaching Artist Eden Jequinto worked with members of Skyline's Gay-Straight Alliance, Drama Club, QPoC (Queer and Questioning People of Color Club), and students enrolled in a Social Living class to explore questions of identity and gender raised by Shakespeare's play.

 Over the course of four weeks, the students wrote scenes that transported the concerns of Twelfth Night to the halls of Skyline High.
 At the end of the course, students performed their work for a Bruns audience that included Main Stage players Catherine Castellanos, Danny Scheie, and Stephen Barker Turner (who appeared in Twelfth Night as Maria, Feste, and Orsino, respectively).
 A lengthy discussion with the actors followed—about Shakespeare, Twelfth Night, being an actor, and the myriad challenges faced by these high schoolers.
 The Twelfth Night Project engaged 60 young people, giving them access to the poetry and power of Shakespeare’s work, and their own creative voices, in collaboration with professional theater artists.